SRFleming/Slimey-Business-Game/README.md

   <em>Figure 7: Death effect pre script rotation</em>
 </p>

 Upon creation, our particle system emits a single burst of particles that slowly shrink over the next second.
-The particles have been given a 3D cube render, collision and gravity.
-The HealthManager rotates them to fly in the direction of the killing bullet to make them appear like parts of the enemy that have exploded upon death, bouncing off other enemies and surrounding objects.
-We then added short trails and some rotation to give the particles a more explosive feel, resulting in an impactful enemy-death effect.
+The particles have been given a 3D cube render, collision and gravity and are rotated by the HealthManager to fly in the direction of the killing bullet in order to make them appear like parts of the enemy that have blasted off upon death, bouncing off other enemies and surrounding objects.
+We then added short trails and some rotation to give the particles a more explosive feel, resulting in an impactful enemy death effect.

-The other particle system we created was used to emphasise picking up power-ups and shooting out different coloured particles depending on the type of powerup picked up.
+The other particle system we created was used to emphasise picking up power-ups and shoots out different coloured particles depending on the type of powerup picked up.
 All particle systems can be found at project-2-tony-pizza/Assets/ParticleEffects.

 ### Query and observational methods